 According to an article from The Journal of Health and Social Behavior, our social networks have a huge impact on not only our mental and physical health, but even our mortality risk.
-Thus, isolation from social networks, particularly during a time of year we often associate with love and family, can be a major threat to our wellness.
+Thus, isolation can be a major threat to our wellness.

 This is particularly concerning for those who already struggle with loneliness as a result of their depression.
 Studies show a strong relationship between loneliness and depression, leading researchers to suggest that depression interventions should in part focus on increasing an individual’s social connections.